SPEAK VISUALLY Receive practical tips on how to

 These inbound channel links help YouTube identify that you are an authority in your niche.

 This one is pretty self-explanatory.
-YouTube is a social channel, so to maximize YouTube SEO, you need to share your videos on as many social media channels as possible (Facebook, Twitter, LinkedIn or even Quora).
+YouTube is a social channel, so to maximize YouTube SEO, you need to share your videos on as many social media channels and even YouTube alternatives as possible (Facebook, Twitter, LinkedIn or even Quora).

 Facebook can help you drive loads of traffic if you include an engaging description including keywords.
 Cross-posting your YouTube videos on different social media platforms is a robust and most workable strategy for maximum visibility and SEO.